Soleedus/debian-i3gaps/README.md

-# .dotfiles
+# debian-i3-from-scratch

-## Debian Stretch dotfiles, font rendering, i3 and more...
-### run.sh script transforms clean install of Debian Stretch (netinst)
+### Aim of this project is to have a shell script that will transform clean install of Debian Stretch
+into fully working configured system.

+comment out